TL;DR

 This creates a powerful financial shield, ensuring your mortgage, bills, and living expenses are covered, removing financial stress from the equation so you can focus entirely on your recovery.

 The UK private medical insurance market is complex.
-With dozens of providers, different levels of cover, and confusing jargon, trying to find the right policy on your own can be overwhelming.
+With dozens of providers, different levels of cover, and confusing jargon, trying to find a strong fit for your needs on your own can be overwhelming.

 This is where an independent, FCA-authorised broker like WeCovr becomes your essential partner.